-- For worker safety purposes only, use video cameras to record breakrooms, employee cafeterias, or lounges, subject to the following requirements: (A) The video camera does not record audio.
+• For worker safety purposes only, use video cameras to record breakrooms, employee cafeterias, or lounges, subject to the following requirements: (A) The video camera does not record audio.
 (B) The employer posts signage in areas recorded by the video camera notifying workers that they are subject to video surveillance.
 (C) The video camera does not use artificial intelligence or other digital monitoring capacity.
-(D) The employer does not monitor or review video surveillance of breakrooms, employee cafeterias, or lounges unless the video is requested by a worker, their authorized representative, law enforcement or a court of law (subject to specific conditions), and the video surveillance is stored in a form that can only be accessed by a worker who is reviewing the video surveillance for these purposes. - Use workplace surveillance tools that passively surveil workers in a work area not listed in the statute as an off-duty area even if an off-duty employee may be present, so long as the employee is notified in advance that a workplace surveillance tool is in use.
+(D) The employer does not monitor or review video surveillance of breakrooms, employee cafeterias, or lounges unless the video is requested by a worker, their authorized representative, law enforcement or a court of law (subject to specific conditions), or the video is provided by a worker or their authorized representative for investigation purposes, and the video surveillance is stored in a form that can only be accessed by a worker who is reviewing the video surveillance for these purposes.

+- Use workplace surveillance tools that passively surveil workers in a work area not listed in the statute as an off-duty area even if an off-duty employee may be present, so long as the employee is notified in advance that a workplace surveillance tool is in use. - Check workplace surveillance tools for the one-time entry and exist in the listed off-duty areas for health and safety purposes, as long as it is not used to monitor the frequency of a worker's use of those areas.